-The detailed assessment for Phase 2 of both the call for sites submissions and Protected Open Spaces is available in this spreadsheet:
+The detailed assessment for Phase 2 of both the call for sites submissions and Protected Open Spaces is available on the council website.
+The Appendix is viewable as an interactive spreadsheet in the draft Local Plan Evidence Library, available on the council's website.

-■ NE & OS Topic Paper.
-Appendix B\ POS & C4S assessment (2022).xlsx
+The Appendix is labelled Natural Environment & Open Space Topic Paper.
+Appendix B\protected open spaces & call for sites assessment (2024).